Ontario Rugby Football Union: Decline

+When the ORFU protested, the professional unions threatened to resign from the CRU and create their own national championship.
+Realizing this would leave them merely competing for a trophy of far diminished stature, the ORFU subsequently withdrew from Grey Cup competition in exchange for a promise that they would be permitted to challenge for the trophy again if their calibre of play improved.
+In reality there was virtually no chance of this occurring since the only practical means of improving their quality of play would have been for the ORFU to become a professional union, an arrangement its clubs lacked the financial resources to sustain.

-The ORFU withdrew from Grey Cup competition in 1954.
-Although the amateurs would not be formally locked out of Grey Cup play for another four years, this heralded the start of the modern era of Canadian football.
-The ORFU ceased to operate as a true senior league after 1960, but continued play at the intermediate level.
+The professional unions would go on to create the Canadian Football Council and effectively assumed control of organizing Grey Cup competition from the CRU.
+Although amateurs would not be formally locked out of Grey Cup play until 1958, when the CFC became the modern Canadian Football League and formally took ownership of the Grey Cup, these earlier developments effectively heralded the start of the modern era of Canadian football.

+The ORFU ceased to operate as a true senior league after 1960, but it continued play at the intermediate level.
 Eventually the word "senior" came to replace the word "intermediate."
 By 1974, the ORFU had ceased to exist.
 However, the junior Ontario Rugby Football Union which was formed in 1890 lasted until the 1970 season.